Breast Asymmetry Sydney

 • Areola or nipple placement

-Specialist Plastic Surgeon Dr Ania Smialkowski (MED0001668109, FRACS) offers surgical procedures intended to address breast asymmetry.
-The surgical approach is tailored to individual anatomy and clinical needs, with the aim of improving overall balance between the breasts.
-Outcomes vary between individuals.
+Specialist plastic surgeon Dr Ania Smialkowski (MED0001668109, FRACS) provides surgical options that can address breast asymmetry.
+The surgical approach is determined based on individual anatomy and clinical considerations.
+Outcomes and recovery experiences vary between individuals and will be discussed during your consultation.

 Results

-Disclaimer: All surgical procedures at Shape Clinic are performed by Specialist Plastic Surgeons, Dr Steven Liew (MED0001151298 FRACS) and Dr Ania Smialkowski ( MED0001668109 FRACS).
-Individual results, healing responses, and recovery times vary.
-All surgical procedures carry inherent risks, including but not limited to infection, bleeding, scarring, nerve injury, asymmetry, and dissatisfaction with aesthetic outcomes.
-A consultation with a qualified practitioner is required to determine suitability.
-A second opinion from an appropriately qualified health practitioner is recommended prior to proceeding with surgery.
+Disclaimer: Breast procedures are only suitable for people aged 18 years and over.
+All surgical procedures are performed by specialist plastic surgeons Dr Steven Liew (FRACS MED0001151298) and Dr Ania Smialkowski (FRACS MED0001668109).
+Individual outcomes, healing times, and recovery experiences vary.
+All surgical procedures carry risks, which may include infection, bleeding, delayed wound healing, scarring, changes in sensation, asymmetry, or dissatisfaction with the outcome.
+This information is general in nature and does not replace a consultation with a qualified health practitioner.
+A thorough in-person assessment is required to determine suitability.
+A second opinion from an appropriately qualified health practitioner is also recommended before proceeding with surgery.

-Breast asymmetry surgery may be suitable for individuals who have a noticeable difference between the two breasts.
-Common considerations include:
+Breast asymmetry surgery may be considered by individuals who have a noticeable difference between their breasts.
+Common factors that may be discussed during a consultation include:

-• Significant differences in breast size, shape, or position
+• Differences in breast size, shape, or position

 • Asymmetry of the areolae or nipples

-• Difficulty finding well-fitting bras or clothing due to breast size differences
+• Difficulty finding well-fitting bras or clothing due to size differences

-A thorough consultation with a Specialist Plastic Surgeon is essential to assess your individual circumstances, discuss your goals, and determine if surgery is appropriate for you.
-Individual results and risks will vary.
+A thorough consultation with a specialist plastic surgeon is important to review your individual circumstances, discuss your goals, and determine whether surgery is an appropriate option.
+Outcomes and risks vary between individuals and will be explained during your consultation.

 Email us at concierge@shapeclinic.com.au or contact us on (02) 8356 2888 to book your consultation.
 During this consultation, a thorough clinical assessment will be conducted to determine whether any treatment is appropriate based on individual health and clinical factors.
 Please note that individual results may vary, and no specific outcomes can be guaranteed.
 All treatments carry risks.